shapescience/shapescience.xyz/content/post/creating-a-super-ellipsis-shaped-table.md

 $$</div>

-I wrote an ugly class to sample points.
+I wrote some code to sample points.
 With minor changes:

 ```python
 from ezdxf.math import Vec3